Mathnerd314/stroscot/docs/Commentary/Implementation/IR.rst

 Values
 ======

 Since all values are representable in memory, we could use bytes in the IR for values.
 But this would lose the type information.
-So instead we must support all the value types listed in :ref:`Values`.
+So instead we must support all the value types listed in `Values`_.

 Thorin
 ======